1988–1992 Norwegian banking crisis

 The 1988–1992 Norwegian banking crisis was the largest financial crisis that occurred in Europe since the end of World War II within Norway.
+The crisis emerged from a backdrop of financial deregulation, which unleashed a wave of perilous credit operations and a subsequent lending frenzy.
+The elimination of lending rate constraints led Norwegian banks to partake in high-risk activities, resulting in diminished household investments.
+However, the situation worsened when oil prices plummeted in 1985, inducing a deficit and devaluation of the Norwegian krone, thereby triggering a recession as both public and private institutions consolidated their financial positions.

+Between 1988 and 1990, the crisis intensified as smaller banks succumbed to failure, prompting an interbank credit freeze and an upswing in lending rates.
+Capital shortages loomed large, imperilling the survival of several banks.
+Yet, through strategic mergers with solvent counterparts, most institutions were rescued.
+As the latter half of the period approached, the Norwegian exchange rate gradually regained credibility, engendering hopes that the recessionary phase was nearing its end.

 Background

 After major financial deregulation removed caps on lending rates, Norwegian banks began engaging in more risky credit operations and also resulted in a bank lending boom.
 This was followed by lower household investments.
 Bankers had no experience with competitive credit markets and requirements for on-site inspections were relaxed.
 In 1985 oil prices dropped significantly, causing a Norwegian deficit and devaluation of the Norwegian krone.
 As public and private institutions began to consolidate their books, a recession began.

 1988–1990

 At first smaller banks began to fail.
 Credit began to freeze between banks as the lending rate began to rise.
 There was a shortage of capital and several banks were in danger of closing.
 Due to sound efforts, most were saved through mergers with solvent banks.
 The Norwegian exchange rate had recovered credibility towards the end of the period and it was hoped the recession was over.